dotnet/AspNetCore.Docs/aspnetcore/security/authentication/azure-ad-b2c-webapi.md

 ## Run the web API

-In Visual Studio, press *F5* to run the API.
+In Visual Studio, press **F5** to run the API.
 Visual Studio launches a browser pointed at the APIs root URL.
 Note the URL in the address bar, and leave the API running in the background.

 > [!NOTE] Since there is no controller defined for the root URL, the browser displays a 404 (page not found) error.
 This is expected behavior.

 ## Use Postman to get a token and test the API

-[Postman](https://getpostman.com/postman) is a tool for testing APIs.
+[Postman](https://getpostman.com/postman) is a tool for testing web APIs.
 For this tutorial, Postman will simulate a web app that accesses the web API on the user's behalf.

 ### Register Postman as a web app